QUICK ANSWER

 Local decision Why it matters in Polk County

-Broker model Team, franchise, boutique, new-construction, relocation, and first-time buyer offices train new agents differently.
+Broker model Team, franchise, boutique, relocation, new-construction, and first-time buyer offices train new agents differently.

 Test timing Pearson VUE availability changes, so confirm open seats inside your Pearson VUE account after DBPR approval.